Credits: Tool Developed by Art DeGaetano, Rick Moore & Brian Belcher. Previous version available here.

 - Below the growing degree days there is a group of buttons that allow you to view “Season to Date” or “Season Outlook” charts by clicking on the appropriate button.
 The “Season to Date” chart contains data for everyday from the beginning of the season until the last forecast date.
 The “Season Outlook” chart shows the forecast extended to the end of the growing season based on historical accumulations for the remainder of the growing season.

 - Each chart shows reference lines to put the current year’s accumulations in context.
 The most recent 15-year average, the 30-year (1981-2010) average, historical maximum and historical minimum are charted with the selected year’s accumulations.
+First (Fall) and Last (Spring) Freeze dates for the past 15 years are also provided for reference on these charts.

 - The “Info” button provides additional information regarding any methods, models and data used within this tool.
 References and publications are provided here.